paulshuai7910/paulshuai7910.github.io/source/_posts/interview.md

 2. how long did you leave your last corporation?

 It’s been about three months since I left.
 I’ve used this time to focus on professional development and am now ready to take on new challenges."

+3. could you introduce your last company. ok,